Thursday February 26th

 121 E. Main St. | Rock Hill, SC | 29730

-Check out director, Kimberly Simms Gibbs, as the feature on the Spoken Word Cafe:
+Check out founder, Kimberly Simms Gibbs, as the feature on the Spoken Word Cafe:

 When Kimberly (Founder of Wits End Poetry) is not organizing poetry events and updating the Wits End Poetry website, she is a poet and performer in her own right.
-She was also recently featured performing her own original poetry at the Art of the Imagination Festival in Travelers Rest, SC.
+She was also recently featured performing her own original poetry at the Art of the Imagination Festival and The ART on the Trail Festival in Travelers Rest, SC.

 |Say What Open Mic on Wednesdays!

 hosted by Demallo aka Mr. Countryfied and mOody bLaCk